With reports, final assessments, and parent interviews all vying for our attention, the final term always carries the risk of burnout.

 If you’ve got planning time outside of recess or lunch, find a bench by the oval and work in natural light for a change, or try the common staff room when it’s not busy.

 Clean your desk at the end of each day

-Term 4 is when teacher desks start to morph into their own ecosystems, with small mountain ranges of student work and forests of neglected mugs.
+The final term is when teacher desks start to morph into their own ecosystems, with small mountain ranges of student work and forests of neglected mugs.

 Even if things don’t go missing, a messy desk starts to sap your mental energy – fast.
 It takes just that little bit longer to find what you need, and you spend an unfair amount of your day staring into the dregs of yesterday’s teacups.

 So before you head home for the day, clean your desk up.
 You’ll prevent it from becoming diabolical, and be able to start tomorrow with a clean slate.